Acidburn0zzz/Run-for-Ever/README.md

 Following the PEP (Python Enhancement Proposal) 20 is a good thing, even if the project does not use the Python language. http://www.python.org/dev/peps/pep-0020/

+utils folder contains files that can be useful in an other not similar project.

 #### Text files

 If you need to make a structured document, you should consider Markdown and of course HTML.